Gelli Arts® Printing with Wax Crayon Resist

 Drawing with wax crayons on your printing paper before pulling a Gelli Arts® print is so much fun!
 This is a simple resist technique.
-Create colorful drawings, doodles, lines, and color on your blank printing paper.
+Create colorful drawings, doodles, lines, and shapes on your blank printing paper.
 A heavy application of crayon will work best since you want to apply a fairly solid layer of wax.
+Make sure to leave some white space!
 If you don’t want to draw freehand, you can use stencils and fill in their patterns with crayon.

 - Apply acrylic paint to your Gelli Arts® plate and roll into a thin layer with a brayer.

-- Add designs in the wet paint with texture tools.
+- Add designs in the wet paint with printing tools.